What Does Bleeding After Sex Mean?

 Postcoital bleeding could be a sign that you have an STI or other type of vaginal infection such as a yeast infection or bacterial vaginosis.
 Infections can cause inflammation in your cervix which is what causes the bleeding.
 If you suspect you could have an infection and have other symptoms (strong unpleasant odor, watery or a cottage-cheese like discharge, pain during intercourse or urination, etc.) it’s best to consult with your doctor asap.
 Cervical polyps or fibroids can also cause pain and bleeding, especially post-sex.
 These tiny growths are fairly common and non-cancerous, and can be removed by your ob/gyn.

 If you have frequent spotting after sex, you might just need to use our moisturizing water-based lube.
 If you’re not wet enough during P in V intercourse, vaginal dryness can cause tearing irritation and some slight bleeding afterwards.
 Dryness can be exacerbated by hormonal birth control.
 If you’ve just started a new contraception and notice spotting/bleeding after sex, contact your gynecologist to discuss an alternate option that may work better for you.
-There are a variety of forms of birth control other than the pill.
+There are a variety of types of birth control other than the pill.